Garlic

-Garlic (Allium sativum) is a species of bulbous flowering plant in the genus Allium.
-Its close relatives include the onion, shallot, leek, chive, Welsh onion and Chinese onion.
-It is native to South Asia, Central Asia and northeastern Iran and has long been used as a seasoning worldwide, with a history of several thousand years of human consumption and use.
-It was known to ancient Egyptians and has been used as both a food flavoring and a traditional medicine.
-China produces 76% of the world's supply of garlic.
+Garlic (Allium sativum) is a species of bulbous flowering plants in the genus Allium.
+Its close relatives include the onion, shallot, leek, chives, Welsh onion, and Chinese onion.
+Garlic is native to central and south Asia, stretching from the Black Sea through the southern Caucasus, northeastern Iran, and the Hindu Kush; it also grows wild in parts of Mediterranean Europe.
+There are two subspecies and hundreds of varieties of garlic.